Vishal-G08/Vishal-G08/README.md

 ## About me 👨‍🎓

-Analitical professional with a Master of Information Systems Management degree from Macquarie Univerity, Sydney, Australia, enthusiastic about leveraging technology to enhance business operations and drive organizational success.
+Analytical professional with a Master of Information Systems Management degree from Macquarie Univerity, Sydney, Australia, enthusiastic about leveraging technology to enhance business operations and drive organizational success.

 ## Passionate about 💻
 - Developing interactive dashboards to monitor key metrics and performance